 The shoulders are cut with a slight undercut, which will help ensure that the work piece is seated against the shoulder.
 This also allows the bench hook to be used as a hold down when placed in a vice, similar to a holdfast.
 The large radius protects the hook from splitting off if the end is struck to secure the work piece.
 Note in the photo that there is a block of wood between the hook and vice jaw, which is necessary when using a leg vice.
 Vices with short jaw heights do not need a block since the lower hook would be below the vice.

 This photo below shows the bench hooks in use.
 Please note this is my demonstration model, which has the rabbet on both sides for both right and left handed users.

 These hooks are now manufactured using a milling machine to cut the ramped areas.
-It is difficult to eliminate tear out due to the cutting action of an end mill, so these hooks may display some on the stock surfaces as seen below.
+It is difficult to eliminate tear out due to the cutting action of an end mill, so these hooks may display some on the stock surfaces as seen above.
 We feel this is acceptable for bench hooks because they are a “consumable” tool that are meant to be sacrificed instead of the workbench by absorbing the saw as it cuts through the work piece, and eventually will need replacing.
 More importantly, the surfaces of the hooks are more parallel than in the past, and offer a more stable working surface.